mystic-games-team/Alien-GameEngine/README.md

 * Engine can be started with game mode.
 Some modules and ImGui is never created.

+* With cntrl + k or File->Build Settings user can create a automatic build for the game

 * Maybe HotReload?

 ## Panels